WMAF (Massachusetts): Later years

 In the summer of 1925, WMAF was operating with 1,000 watts of power, making it one of the stronger stations in the nation, and it was upgraded to a "Class B" station classification and assigned the transmitting frequency of 680 kHz.
-At this time it also switched to having most of its programming supplied by WGBS (now WINS) in New York City.
+At this time it also switched to having most of its programming supplied by WGBS in New York City.
 Because WGBS was only on the air four nights a week, the other three nights its studios were used to produce programs that were carried solely by WMAF.

-There was a further change for the summer 1926 broadcasts, when WMAF began carrying programs supplied by WOR in Newark, New Jersey on Wednesday and Saturday evenings, in addition to Tuesday and Thursday night programs provided by WRNY in New York City.
+There was a further change for the summer 1926 broadcasts, when WMAF began carrying programs supplied by WOR in Newark, New Jersey, on Wednesday and Saturday evenings, in addition to Tuesday and Thursday night programs provided by WRNY in New York City.
 For the summer of 1927 WOR repeated as WMAF's source for programming.
 That fall, WOR became the flagship station for the newly formed Columbia Broadcasting System (CBS), which debuted on September 18, a few days before WMAF shut down for the season.
 When WMAF resumed operations in the summer of 1928 it continued as an official CBS outlet.

 WMAF ceased making regular broadcasts after the summer of 1928.
 However, Colonel Green continued his extensive support of groundbreaking scientific work.
 The radio laboratory was used to explore shortwave phenomena, and provided communication with the Byrd Antarctic Expedition of 1928-30.
 In addition, both an airfield and dirigible hangar were built on the estate grounds.

 Although largely silent, for a time WMAF continued to be licensed and appeared on the official radio station lists.
 In late October 1930, the Federal Radio Commission (FRC) announced that WMAF was one of fifteen stations that would be deleted at the end of the month if it did not submit an application for license renewal.
 On October 31 WMAF was one of six stations reportedly deleted for failing to submit the necessary renewal request, however the official action did not take place until June 3 of the next year.